Cheapest monthly rolling energy tariff in the UK (guide)

 Ready to find your cheapest monthly rolling option?

-Compare tariffs for your postcode, meter and payment method — and see the key terms before you decide.
+Compare rolling and fixed tariffs for your postcode, meter and payment method — and see the key terms before you decide.

 If you’re unsure, gather a recent bill first—your meter type and usage pattern can change which tariff is best.